 Disclosing your personal information outside of Australia

-We may disclose personal information to our contractors and third party suppliers and service providers located overseas for some of the purposes listed above.
+We may disclose personal information to our contractors, third party suppliers, sponsors and service providers located overseas for some of the purposes listed above.

 We take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.

 We may disclose your personal information to entities located outside of Australia, including the following: